-67 -- I personally would like to see that a lot of the things 1 that were mentioned with all the hearings that I've 2 attended and heard family members talk about, and a lot of 3 4 it is repeated, but I'm hoping that -- to see some of those things come to light, especially in regards to the 5 transportation, and also the surveillance in intersections.
-6 Because -- and then this information that Greyhound may be 7 cutting their service to our area, like, Prince George to 8 9 Prince Rupert, that we're hearing that service is going to be cut.
-I don't know if it's because the BC Transit now 10 has service, and it's only on certain days, once a day from 11 Smithers here to Prince George and we do have locally BC 12 Transit in the Hazeltons.
-We have the transit come to our 13 community but it doesn't go on to Kitwanga, which is the 14 15 next community, and then up north a bit to Gitanyow.
-Like, we have the three western Gitsan areas and two of those 16 communities do not get the BC Transit.
-17

-So I'd like to see that extended to their

-communities and also to extend the BC Transit all the way

-down to Prince Rupert.
+1 -- I personally would like to see that a lot of the things that were mentioned with all the hearings that I've 2 3 attended and heard family members talk about, and a lot of 4 it is repeated, but I'm hoping that -- to see some of those things come to light, especially in regards to the 5 6 transportation, and also the surveillance in intersections.
+Because -- and then this information that Greyhound may be 7 cutting their service to our area, like, Prince George to 8 9 Prince Rupert, that we're hearing that service is going to be cut.
+I don't know if it's because the BC Transit now 10 has service, and it's only on certain days, once a day from 11 12 Smithers here to Prince George and we do have locally BC Transit in the Hazeltons.
+We have the transit come to our 13 14 community but it doesn't go on to Kitwanga, which is the 15 next community, and then up north a bit to Gitanyow.
+Like, we have the three western Gitsan areas and two of those 16 17 communities do not get the BC Transit.
+So I'd like to see that extended to their 18 communities and also to extend the BC Transit all the way 19 20 down to Prince Rupert.
+21 I think I'm feeling that is why Greyhound is changing their service only to -- what are they called, 22 where they ---23 24 CHIEF RODDY SAMPARE: (inaudible) 25 MS. VIOLET SAMPARE: Yeah.
+You know, just

-I think I'm feeling that is why Greyhound is changing their service only to -- what are they called, where they --- to -- and not for transportation.
-1 CHIEF COMMISSIONER MARION BULLER: M'hm.
-2 MS. VIOLET SAMPARE: We do have for health, 3 4 the health bus, the northern connections.
-We do utilize that; some of the communities do utilize that and because 5 it's only for medical we cannot use it for public transit.
-6 So the public transit should really look at extending their 7 service to Prince Rupert.
-8 It's a beginning, and I know it may expand 9 10 and have more buses available.
-So that's something I would 11 like to see, is that BC Transit does extend their service 12 all the way to Prince Rupert, and to all the communities, like, even up to the Nass River.
+1 to -- and not for transportation.
+CHIEF COMMISSIONER MARION BULLER: M'hm.
+2 3 MS. VIOLET SAMPARE: We do have for health, the health bus, the northern connections.
+We do utilize 4 that; some of the communities do utilize that and because 5 6 it's only for medical we cannot use it for public transit.
+So the public transit should really look at extending their 7 service to Prince Rupert.
+8 9 It's a beginning, and I know it may expand and have more buses available.
+So that's something I would 10 like to see, is that BC Transit does extend their service 11 12 all the way to Prince Rupert, and to all the communities, like, even up to the Nass River.
 There's communities up in 13 that area as well.
 They don't get transit but I know they 14 15 do provide some from their communities to Terrace, and that's something we're not -- we don't have.
-Like, we just 16 don't have the funding to buy buses and hire drivers to 17 have community buses going in different places like 18 19 Smithers, Terrace, or Prince Rupert.
-MS. WINNIE SAMPARE: I would like to see 20 that those that travel to travel in twos or threes, not by 21 yourself.
+Like, we just 16 17 don't have the funding to buy buses and hire drivers to 18 have community buses going in different places like Smithers, Terrace, or Prince Rupert.
+19 MS. WINNIE SAMPARE: I would like to see 20 that those that travel to travel in twos or threes, not by 21 22 yourself.
 It's dangerous.
-22 23 (SHORT PAUSE) 24 MR. BREEN OUELLETTE: The family is done.
+23 (SHORT PAUSE) 24 MR. BREEN OUELLETTE: The family is done.
 25 CHIEF COMMISSIONER MARION BULLER: Okay.